holoviz/panel/doc/tutorials/intermediate/test_todo.md

 ```

 This test validates if we can create a `TaskListEditor` successfully.
 It initializes a task list with predefined tasks and creates a task list editor from it, ensuring that the editor is correctly instantiated.

+## Recap

+In this tutorial, you have learned how to test Panel apps built using the class-based approach.

+We believe that a straightforward and easy way of testing Panel components represents a competitive advantage over most other data app frameworks.

+## Further Learning

+To dive deeper into testing Panel apps, explore the [Testing How-To Guides](../../how_to/test/index.md) and [Panel's own tests](https://github.com/holoviz/panel/tree/main/panel/tests).